 That’s not to say that things can’t change.
 If renewable power means like solar panels see wider use, one can conceive that future, solar-equipped homes could produce electric heat at a lower cost.

 But can it happen before the 2025 gas boilers ban?
-According to the Solar Trade Association, the UK already has roughly 800,000 homes with solar panels.
+According to the Solar Trade Association, the UK already has nearly a million homes with solar panels.

 With electricity costs on the rise and solar panel costs falling, it’s probable that more households will go solar in the near future.

 Low-carbon gases like Hydrogen are often cited as the future of home heating.
 But despite being the most abundant element in the universe, Hydrogen is not easily extracted outside of a lab.
 The highly efficient solid-oxide fuel cells are expensive, and not widely available.
 The cheaper proton-exchange membrane fuel cells are only 75% efficient.